Science and engineering enrichment. Introducing little kids to big concepts in fun and tangible ways.

 At the end of class, children will engage in a lesson about the key science or engineering concept of the day.

 Multiple questions will be sprinkled by the teacher throughout the lesson to spark curiosity in the children.

-Every child will have opportunities to speak, either by being called on individually or in a small randomized group with others.
+Every child will have the opportunity to speak, either by being called on individually or in a small group among others.

 Any child may raise questions or observations along the way.
-No prior experience or knowledge of science or engineering required.
+No prior experience or knowledge of science or engineering needed.